-The Democrat Party's move came after the Senate voted Wednesday 63-13 in favor of a financing plan which allows the Finance Ministry to borrow 2.2 trillion baht in Thailand and overseas without going through the annual government budget.
-The party submitted a petition to the Constitutional Court, asking it to rule if the bill violated the country's charter.
+The party's move came after the Senate last year voted in favor of the bill which would have allowed the Finance Ministry to borrow the money in Thailand and overseas without recourse to the government budget.

-The government has said the projects, to be completed by 2020, will boost Thailand's economic growth, create jobs and improve investor confidence.
+The government had said the projects, to be completed by 2020, would boost Thailand's economic growth, create jobs and improve investor confidence.